“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 By they way, some providers understand that they are in a long-term battle for pricing themselves out of business and wouldn’t mind being acquired.
 Some, like Azimo, discuss it openly (here), some are asking around for potential suitors more privately hoping to cash out on their dreamy valuation multiples.
 While many startups play the numbers game, the closer to IPO, the more scrutiny will be applied to its performance.
 One key metric is the operating cash flow that shows whether a company is burning through or generating cash.
 Here is an example of such analysis for MoneyGram:

 So how are these startups taking on Western Union while competing among themselves and thousands of other providers globally?
-Apparently, through differentiation:
+First, via geographic and customer segmentation:

 In the same TechCrunch article, Azimo’s CEO & Co-founder continues “$700 is the average transaction size… That’s the difference between us and TransferWise…” And this is how WorldRemit’s Head of PR describes differentiation with TransferWise: